Atomic and group contributions

 neutral_residues = PDBTools.select(atoms,"neutral")

-The charged and neutral outputs are vectors containing the contributions of these residues to the total MDDF.
+The charged_contributions and neutral_contributions outputs are vectors containing the contributions of these residues to the total MDDF.
 The corresponding plot is:

 plot(results.d,results.mddf,label="Total MDDF",linewidth=2)